SuperDiodo/pick_and_place/README.md

 ![gazebo](https://github.com/SuperDiodo/pick_and_place/blob/master/images/gazebo_sim.png)

-A ROS node called "vision_node" is responsible to process images in order to find objects position and orientation and publish them into the ```\poses``` topic. for more info read "final_report.pdf" chapter 3.
+A ROS node called "vision_node" is responsible to process images in order to find objects position and orientation and publish them into the ```\poses``` topic.
+For more info read "final_report.pdf" chapter 3.

 The execution simulation is performed in **Rviz**, with the help of **Moveit!**

 ![rviz](https://github.com/SuperDiodo/pick_and_place/blob/master/images/rviz_image.png)

-The manipulator receives the poses, and performs grasping and motion planning.
+The manipulator receives the poses, in order to perform grasping and motion planning.
+For more info read "final_report.pdf" chapter 4.

 You can see the video here: